 We found 4 family medicine practitioners who accept United Healthcare Silver near Homosassa, FL.

-Dr. Alex Tambrini's medical specialty is family medicine.
-Dr. Tambrini is a graduate of Rush Medical College.
-His patients gave him an average rating of 3.5 out of 5 stars.
-He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Alex Tambrini works as a family practitioner.
+Dr. Tambrini studied medicine at Rush Medical College.
+His average rating from his patients is 3.5 stars out of 5.
+He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments